This is the Dumbest Question You Can Ask Your Stressed Out Partner

 - Do the laundry.
 Vacuum the couch.
 Take out the garbage.
 Don’t ask how you can help.
 Just start working.
 You’re a big human with a mortgage and lower back pain and everything.
 You can do it.

 - Boss your partner around (Option A).
 Light a few candles, grab the book she’s currently reading, pour a glass of wine, and prep a bubble bath.
-Walk up to her.
-Tell her, “Bath is ready.
-Go.
-I got this.”
+Tell her the bath is ready.
+Clean the house and/or put the kids to bed.

 - Boss your partner around (Option B).
-Tell your partner, “I texted your CWCFs.
-They’re meeting you for dinner.
-Go.
-I got this.”
+Tell your partner her friends are meeting her for dinner.
+You’ll hold down the fort.

 - Boss your partner around (Option C).
 Give your partner alone time with their most fulfilling hobby.
 Knitting?
 Netflix?
 Exercise?
 Gaming?
 Screaming into a pillow?
-“Go.
-I got this.”
+Done.

-- Prove that you actually do got this.
+- Prove that you actually can handle it.
 Keep the kids and/or pets happy.
 Tidy up.
 Make dinner.
-In general, try to do it all.
+In general, try to do it all and keep a smile on your face.
 Yes, it sucks.
 Yes, it’s exhausting.
 Welcome to your stressed out partner’s world.
-The only difference is, they’ll be overcome with gratitude at everything you’re doing.
+The only difference is, they’ll actually be overcome with gratitude at everything you’re doing.

 - Note to self: Try to be overwhelmed with gratitude more often.
 Notice all the work your partner is doing.
 Say thanks.
 Be appreciative.
 Make it clear how much you value it.